ugonnaagwu/practicechangeremote/Week 4/[ENG4.1]Using Firebase In A React App/Firebase.md

 Useful for:

-- A new order on a ecommerce site
+- A new order on a e-commerce site
   In general, whenever you've got an HTML form that's adding new information to your database then you'll want to consider using a 'create' style method on your database
 - If you're replacing something wholesale.
   For example, if you're replacing your car you might completely replace the information about your current car with the information about the new car.